octavioado/Matlab-stuff/README.md

 # Algorithms
 wrco- The cross-correlation method evaluates the cross-correlation function between the controller output and the controlled variable.
 The method detects stiction if the resulting cross-correlation function is even, since a symmetrical cross-correlation function is the result of non-stiction disturbances.
 This method can only be implemented on self-regulating loops.

+aret-The area ratio method proposed  assumes that a control loop with a valve having stiction generates a sail shaped oscillations in the controlled signal.
+Alternatively, other oscillation sources produce the symmetric oscillation patterns.
+The method analyses the symmetry of each half period of the oscillation by dividing each half-period by its maxima and calculating the area of each division.
+Stiction detection occurs if the area of the figure before the peak is significantly larger than the area of the region after the peak in most oscillation half-periods.
+The method is designed for self-regulating loops.

+#Data